-A cleared spot on your site to stack material, along with tarps to cover if rain or snow maybe in the future.
+A cleared, level spot on your site to stack material, along with tarps to cover if rain or snow maybe in the future.
 Follow instructions provided by our green manual.

-You will have around 2 weeks to perform a full inventory of parts.
-If this time goes much longer, we have to assume site theft rather than missing parts.
+You will have 2 weeks to perform a full inventory of parts.
+If this time goes by, we have to assume site theft rather than missing parts.
 Rapidset will ship you any missing parts as quickly as possible so not to disrupt erection of your new building.

 Yes, but let us know up front during quoting that this will be the exterior finish.